How to Write a Personal Statement for Your University Application

 Be clear and concise.
 In one sentence, explain why you find this course so valuable.
 In the remainder of your introduction, you can go into greater detail about your excitement for the course, and how you came to this decision.

-When you begin your personal statement.
-Avoid being cliché.
+When you begin your personal statement, avoid being cliché.
+Here are just some overused phrases to avoid:

-From a young age, I have (always) been [interested in/fascinated by]…
+From a young age, I have (always) been interested in/fascinated by…

 For as long as I can remember, I have…